 - Chronic cough with much phlegm that contains pus

 How is hypersensitivity pneumonitis detected?

 The doctor will make a detailed and careful history in which you will perform a physical examination and listen to the lungs with a stethoscope.
-A sign of hypersensitivity pneumonitis are abnormal lung sounds , called crackles.
+A sign of hypersensitivity pneumonitis is abnormal lung sounds called crackles.